dmeskis/dotfiles/README.md

 - Download Brave Browser.
 Sync it.
 - Download 1Password.
 Set quick access to Shift + Meta + P
 - Replace Spotlight w/ Raycast
+- Set a static hostname with `sudo scutil --set HostName '<NAME>'`, hostname is used in the flake file to apply each machine's respective config.

 # Notes

 - Flakes are copied to the store and evaluted there.
-Uncommitted changes aren't copied to the store.
-Look into this
+Unadded changes aren't copied to the store.